Rebecca Kuttel (Veterinarian)

 Katherine enjoys spending time with her husband and their cat Jinx, horse riding,

 playing netball and socialising with friends.
 She has a keen interest in conservation

 and during her time at university completed an intercalated degree in veterinary

 conservation medicine.
-Katherine is currently studying towards her certificate in
+Katherine has recently completed her certificate in

 emergency and critical care, and also has a particular interest in ultrasonography

 She enjoys travelling and has previously volunteered as a vet at an Orang-utan

 reintroduction centre in Indonesia.

 Sarah qualified from Cambridge University in 2006 and has since been working in small